HackYourFuture/JavaScript2/test/README.md

 Advice on how to optimally prepare:
 - Find out 2 things about each concepts listed above: (1) how does the basic structure look and (2) what is the most common use case.

-- Be familiar with the homework submission process using Git and GitHub.
-This is the same procedure you'll undergo when starting and submitting your test!
+- Be familiar with creating a new project repository in github.
+For the test you will get some files to edit and they will need to be uploaded to your github.

 - Ask questions through Slack to your teachers and/or your classmates

-- Practice coding WITHOUT Google and on paper.
-This is very important because the test will be on paper.
-You can practise this by making your old homework again; but than on paper.
-Make sure that you can write down functions and loops without syntax errors.

 - Practice for understanding (why something is the case), NOT just for repetition’s sake (and hoping ‘you will understand it one day’).